 You might even notice you seem to be shorter.
 In fact, beginning in your 40s, you might get shorter by 1 to 2 inches.
 That happens when the disks in your spine shrink.

 Your joints might feel stiffer.
-That’s because your ligaments, the cords that bind your joints together, often become less elastic.
+Fluid and cartilage that line the joints can decrease or wear away with age.
 As the tissues between your joints break down, you may develop arthritis.

 Try this: Make sure you get enough calcium and vitamin D. Good sources of calcium in your diet include dairy products, almonds, and vegetables such as broccoli and kale.
 Your doctor may also recommend calcium supplements.

-Vitamin D is vital to bone health.
+Vitamin D is vital to bone health because it helps the body absorb calcium and maintain bone strength..
 Some people are able to get enough of this nutrient by spending time in sunlight.
-You can also get it from tuna, sardines, egg yolks, and milk.
+You can also get it from tuna, sardines, egg yolks, and fortified foods such as milk and many cereals.
 Ask your doctor whether you need a supplement.

 Going to the Bathroom